 Jul 8, 2013|

-The best way to experience the gaucho way of life is visiting one of the many estancias located outside the city of Buenos Aires, for a day excursion to the countryside in the pampas is an easy and memorable trip.
+The best way to experience the gaucho way of life is by visiting one of the many estancias located outside the city of Buenos Aires.
+A day excursion to the countryside in the pampas is an easy and memorable trip.
 In this article, you’ll read about my first-hand experience at the Estancia La Rosada, which you could easily add to your trip to Argentina.

-Estancia “La Rosada”
+Estancia Argentina “La Rosada”

-Tours including a stay at an Estancia:
+Tours including an Estancia Argentina:

 The tour then heads to the Lake District and Bariloche, where you’ll be “wowed” with the gorgeous alpine lakes, mountains, and volcanoes of this region.
 Head to El Calafate, also known as the Heart of Patagonia, to see the Perito Moreno Glacier, and finish your tour of Argentina by traveling to the “End of the Earth” to meet some penguins in Ushuaia.

-Also visit Uruguay, South America’s best-kept secret — not too many foreigners know about Uruguayan rich Tannat wine.
+Also visit Uruguay, South America’s best-kept secret.
+Not too many foreigners know about Uruguayan rich Tannat wine.
 Afterward go to Buenos Aires, to visit the cosmopolitan city, enjoy a Tango show and dinner and spend a day in an estancia to discover the lifestyle of the gaucho.
 This tour will also lead you to the Iguazu Falls and on a train ride through the Atlantic Rainforest in Brazil before heading to Sao Paulo.
 You can also add a visit to the Marvelous city of Rio de Janeiro.

->> View more information and full itinerary here.
 Of course, these are only some examples of our tours and you can always customize your own tour and create one depending on your likings, time, and budget.
 Contact an expert today to start planning!